SafariMonkey/DeepDanbooru/README.md

 ```
 > deepdanbooru make-training-database [your_dataset_sqlite_path] [your_filtered_sqlite_path]
 ```
 5. Modify `project.json` in the project folder.
-You should change `database_uri` setting to your actual local database URI and `images_path` to the folder with your images.
+You should change `database_path` setting to your actual sqlite file path.
 6. Start training.
 ```
 > deepdanbooru train-project [your_project_folder]